adaltas/node-nikita/packages/tools/lib/sysctl/README.md

 Configure kernel parameters at runtime.

-Target file will be overwritten by default, use the `merge` option to preserve existing variables.
+The target file is overwritten by default.
+The `merge` option preserves existing variables.

 Comments will be preserved if the `comments` and `merge` config are enabled.